On this page

 Glass does not degrade through the recycling process, meaning it can be recycled again and again.

 Recycling facilities in Victoria (known as beneficiation plants) sort and clean the mixed glass product.
 There are also plants that process glass fines into lower grade construction material and asphalt for road construction, which are absorbing some of the glass recycling demand.

 Victoria is introducing 2 new systems that will increase the amount of quality glass collected for recycling.

 A National waste export ban on waste glass also commenced on 1 January 2021, which will see more glass reprocessing locally.

 It is anticipated that Australia will reach a 50% glass recycled content target by 2025.

 Glass manufacturing capability is mature in Victoria and able to take increased amounts of clean and colour separated glass cullet.
 Two of the major glass container manufacturers in Australia, are headquartered in Victoria.

-For more information on waste data visit waste data, insights and tools
+For more information on waste data, view our waste data, insights and tools.

 Get in touch with:Investment Facilitation Services